Pure glueball states in a Light-Front holographic approach: Introduction

-Recently we have analyzed the glueball spectrum from the point of view of the $AdS/QCD$ correspondence in the so-called bottom-up approach \cite{Vento:2017ice,Rinaldi:2017wdn}.
-Following these investigations, we analyze here phenomenological consequences of our studies in the scalar sector by comparing theoretical results with data.
-The experimentally determined scalar "mesons" with spin parities $J^{PC}= 0^{++}$ are known as the $f_0$ mesons \cite{Patrignani:2016xqp}.
-Our aim is to describe the glueball lattice spectrum by means of the $AdS/QCD$ correspondence and to compare it with the spectrum of $f_0$'s.
-Only when the masses of the glueballs and the $f_0$'s are close mixing is to be expected \cite{Vento:2004xx}.
-However, if the masses are close, but the dynamics generating the resonance states is different, mixing will not happen \cite{Vento:2015yja}.
+Following our investigations on the scalar glueball spectrum, we discuss in what follows some phenomenological consequences by comparing theoretical results with data.
+The experimentally determined scalar "mesons" with spin parities $J^{PC}= 0^{++}$ are known as the $f_0$ mesons~\cite{Patrignani:2016xqp}.
+Our aim is to describe the glueball lattice spectrum by means of the AdS/QCD correspondence and to compare it with the spectrum of $f_0$'s.
+Only when the masses of the glueballs and the $f_0$'s are close mixing is to be expected~\cite{Vento:2004xx}.
+However, if the masses are close, but the dynamics generating the resonance states is different, mixing will not happen~\cite{Vento:2015yja}.
 Therefore, we are looking for meson and glueball states with similar masses but generated by different dynamics.
-These scalar particles will appear in the phenomenologial spectrum as mostly glueball or mostly meson.
+These scalar particles will appear in the phenomenological spectrum as mostly glueball or mostly meson.

-We use for our analysis the the so-called bottom-up approach of the $AdS/QCD$ correspondence \cite{Polchinski:2000uf,Brodsky:2003px,DaRold:2005mxj}.
-This approach describes glueball and meson dynamics in a very transparent fashion\cite{Erlich:2005qh,Karch:2006pv,Rinaldi:2017wdn,BoschiFilho:2002vd,Colangelo:2007pt}.
-In section II we describe the scalar glueball spectrum and the meson spectrum in several $AdS/QCD$ appraoches.
+We use for our analysis the bottom-up approach of the AdS/QCD correspondence~\cite{Polchinski:2000uf,Brodsky:2003px,DaRold:2005mxj}.
+This approach describes glueball and meson dynamics in a very transparent fashion~\cite{Erlich:2005qh,Karch:2006pv,Rinaldi:2017wdn, Colangelo:2007pt}.
+In section II we describe the scalar glueball spectrum and the meson spectrum in several AdS/QCD approaches.
 In section III we will discuss glueball-meson mixing and finally in the conclusions we extract some consequences of our analysis.